top of page

 Taylor Mannes

-Taylor (she/her) is a PhD student interested in food web resilience and ecosystem change and is interested in using ecogeochemical tools (e.g., stable isotopes) to evaluate these dynamics.
+Taylor (she/her) is a PhD student interested in marine invertebrates (especially sponges) and primary producers.
+Her dissertation will evaluate how these groups support the larger food web using ecogeochemical tools (e.g., stable isotopes).
 She received her Bachelor’s and Master’s at Northeastern University as part of their Three Seas program.

-Taylor has two cats (Pete and Millie) and enjoys hiking, crocheting, and reading in her free time.
+Taylor has two cats (Pete and Millie) and enjoys reading and exploring new restaurants in her free time.

 Cole Johnston